dongvt/data-structures/1-linkedList.md

 ![Node double Linked-List](img/double-linked-list-node.JPG)

-In adition, a double linked list have two aditional pointers, one pointing to the first node (Called the `Head`) an another pointing to the last node (Called the `Tail`).
+In addition, a double linked list have two additional pointers, one pointing to the first node (Called the `Head`) an another pointing to the last node (Called the `Tail`).
 Here a visual representation of a complete double linked list:

 ![double Linked-List](img/double-linked-list.JPG)